neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Why local mark file is needed?

-If we dont have one, we have two choices, delete local data before deleting the remote part or do that after.
+If we don't have one, we have two choices, delete local data before deleting the remote part or do that after.

-If we delete local data before remote then during restart pageserver wont pick up remote tenant at all because nothing is available locally (pageserver looks for remote conuterparts of locally available tenants).
+If we delete local data before remote then during restart pageserver wont pick up remote tenant at all because nothing is available locally (pageserver looks for remote counterparts of locally available tenants).

 If we delete local data after remote then at the end of the sequence when remote mark file is deleted if pageserver restart happens then the state is the same to situation when pageserver just missing data on remote without knowing the fact that this data is intended to be deleted.
 In this case the current behavior is upload everything local-only to remote.